foxodever/BetterCvoltonGDPS/README.md

 Required version of PHP: 5.4+ (tested up to 7.3.11)

+### Info
+Soon this core gonna be deprecated.
+It will happen when i will create my own core
+See development: (Soon)

 ### What this version have?
 1) SMTP server!
 (Email verifying)
 2) Password reseting if you forgot it